Oliphant714/qlidescope/instrumental_music_list.md

 What Heroes Do
 Wakanda
 Portals
-One SHot
+One Shot
 Cold Island
 Duel of the Fates
 The Imperial March
 Battle of the Heroes
-Tron OVerture
+Tron Overture
-The SOn of Flynn
+The Son of Flynn
 Recognizer
 Armory
 Arena